Kaos599/devops_project/README.md

 ## ☁️ Deployed Link
-You can test it out by clicking mon the following link: https://devopsprojectautomation.netlify.app/
+You can test it out by clicking on the following link: https://devopsprojectautomation.netlify.app/

 ---